-Preference and visitedness-based traversal with additional preference values
+Preference- and visitedness-based traversal with additional preference values

-By applying additional preference values (see Section 5.6), the traversal reaches the minimal distance from the preferred location 6 times (see Figure 34).
+By applying additional preference values (Section 5.6), the traversal reaches the minimal distance from the preferred location 6 times (Figure 34).
 It can also be seen that the traversal repeats the same path, as one part of the function is repeated 5 times.